slieb74/python-object-attributes-lab-nyc-career-ds-062518/README.md

 print(driver.rating) # 4.9
 driver.greet_passenger() # Hello!
 I'll be your driver today.
 My name is Rachel Jensen
 ```

-    Rachel
-    Jensen
-    100
-    4.9

-    "Hello!
-I'll be your driver today.
-My name is Rachel Jensen"

 In the `Passenger` class, we will want our passenger instance objects to have the attributes first name, last name, and email.
 Let's continue using the leading underscore naming convention we employed in our `Driver` class and name these instance variables `_first_name`, `_last_name`, and `_email`.
 Define the appropriate instance methods using property and the appropriate decorators for reading (getting), writing (setting), and deleting instance variables.